The Kind, The Funny, and Bizarre of WHRB Listener Phone Calls

 Record Hospital prides itself on playing curated, under-appreciated rock music.
 Tune in from 10 PM to 5 AM, and maybe you’ll find the band you’ve been looking for all your life.

 Excellent compliments.
 A caller called our orgy period “Like nothing else in the world” & “Unique” – And described our programming as “Fantastic”.
 He is a doctor and makes all his patients listen to us.
 Yes!

 WHRB’s Orgies are a source of station pride and apparently some doctors as well.

 me: (thinking) OH NO WAY!
 THERE ARE NO LEVELS ANYWHERE!
 PISS OFF! person:... and I was wondering if I could bum a Diet Coke from you guys?

 me: (with a smug smile) well-okay.
 I suppose.
 This once.

-This particular call came in just after WHRB had moved into (BLANK), located near Sanders Theater.
+This particular call came in just after WHRB had moved into the basement of Annenberg, located near Sanders Theater.
 Finding a volume level that both allowed WHRB to broadcast and allowed performances at Sanders Theater to go on uninterrupted was a bit of a struggle.
 However, the new location did have its perks—the station had a Diet Coke vending machine for a number of years.

 Kimberly Thomas is a Staff Writer for WHRB.